Unilateral hypertranslucent hemithorax

 A unilateral hypertranslucent hemithorax may be caused by the positioning of the patient.
 Rotation away from the radiation beam alters the attenuation of the beam differently on either side of the thorax.
+The rotated side has shorter tissue distance which increases the x-ray transmission that passes through it.
 When the patient is turned to the right, the right side will be hypertranslucent.

 - poor patient positioning

-Where rotation isn't thought to be the cause of the differential transradiancy, it may be useful to consider the potential causes by the structures they involve, in the order in which the radiation beam hit them.
+Where rotation is not thought to be the cause of the differential transradiancy, it may be useful to consider the potential causes by the structures they involve, in the order in which the radiation beam hit them.
 The age of the patient is also a factor that should be considered.

 Pleura and pleural space